matter-labs/zksync-web-era-docs/docs/dev/docs-contribution/edit-doc.md

 1. In the page of interest, click on `Edit this page`,
 2. Step 1 takes you to GitHub: either create an account on [GitHub](https://github.com/join), or if you already have an account, then sign in.
-3. Click on the pen icon to fork the repo so you can start contributing to the documentation
+3. Click on the pen icon to fork the repo so you can start contributing to the documentation.
   ![fork-repo](https://user-images.githubusercontent.com/55744578/136702921-3105350a-a68a-4aa4-8c5d-fb24742652b2.jpg)
 4. Edit MD files:
   - We use markdown in the documentation, you will need to know markdown to be able to contribute to the docs.